software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Let's write some user stories

-- Come up with and write down two or more user stories in an application you have used, for example Netflix or Moodle
+- Come up with and write down user stories in one or more applications you have used, for example Netflix or Moodle
 - Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format
-- If possible, try to come up with different user personas for each user story
+- Try to come up with different user personas for the user stories
 - Share your user stories with others

 ---